Sylvia Rivera — Part 2

 No, but I did testify.
 I testified a couple of times.
 And the gay rights bill, as far as I’m concerned, you know, to me, the gay rights bill and the people that I worked with on the gay rights bill and when I did all the petitioning and whatnot, when the bill was passed… That bill was mine as far as I’m concerned.
 I helped word it and I worked very hard for it.
 And that’s why I get upset when I give interviews and whatever, because the fucking community has no respect for the people that really did it.
 Drag queens did it.
 We did it, we did it for our own brothers and sisters.
 But, damn it, don’t keep shoving us in the fuckin’ back and stabbing us in the back and that’s… And that’s what really hurts.
 And it is very upsetting.

-Sylvia: You get beaten up by your own and that’s what hurts.
+SR: You get beaten up by your own, and that’s what hurts.

 Marsha and I fought a lot for the liberation of our people.
 We did a lot back then.
 Marsha and I had a building on Second Street, which is called STAR House.
 And when we asked the community to help us, there was nobody to help us.
 We were nothing.
 We were nothing!
 And now we were taking care of kids that were younger than us.
 I mean, Marsha and I were young and we were taking care of them.
 And GAA had teachers and lawyers and whatnot and all we asked them was is, well, if you could help us teach our own so we can all become a little bit better.
 There was nobody there to help us.
 There was nobody.

-Eric: Yeah, but If you’d your way, you would have had a building where kids could come and…
+EM: Yeah, but if you’d had your way, you would have had a building where kids could come and…

 [Frank returns home with the tomato sauce.]